 To host a workshop you need to have a plan for a building structure, provide all of the materials and tools (students are asked to bring trowels, saws, tape measures, levels to help with this), provide camping (free) and/or other onsite accommodations (free or paying a reasonable fee) and/or other sleeping accommodations elsewhere (paid by student), and provide quality meals for the students.
 You need to have good organization skills and plan for healthy wholesome and abundant meals and snacks for hungry builders.
 This is one of the key ingredients to a successful workshop, especially after full days of construction!
 It is also a plus to have ideas for after the work/learning day activities like sitting around a fire, playing music, games, yummy treats, etc.

 The students get to learn on a real building site, you get to participate sporadically throughout the workshop when time permits and with Instructor approval to experience the different elements of the building project, attend lectures, have your structures built in 1/4 of the time, with professional supervision and more economically (about 25% of labor cost in US and Europe) in a wonderful environment.
-Plus, if needed, students are often willing to stay on to complete the roof and finishing touches!
+Plus, if needed, students are often willing to stay on to complete the finishing touches!

 (see Students menu for more details on Workshop Options)

 Currently there are 3 workshop formats we offer: 21 days, 28 days and 35 days.